 The Results You Wanted

 The shape of your nose is a primary influence on your facial proportions on your profile and can demand attention or exaggerate asymmetry on the frontal view.
 With such sway over one's appearance, it's no surprise that so many men and women seek rhinoplasty to improve the aesthetic and function of their noses.
 Unfortunately, not all rhinoplasty patients obtain the desired outcomes during their initial surgery.
-Dr. Robert "Bo" Brobst, a dual-board certified facial plastic surgeon, is a well-respected l specialist who offers excellent rhinoplasty revision in Plano, Texas.
+Dr. Robert "Bo" Brobst, a dual-board certified facial plastic surgeon, is a well-respected l specialist who offers excellent Revision Rhinoplasty in Plano, Texas.

 A Corrective Procedure

-Revision rhinoplasty, also known as secondary rhinoplasty, is a surgical procedure that is performed to correct any issues or dissatisfaction with the results of previous rhinoplasty surgery.
+At our practice in Plano Revision rhinoplasty, also known as secondary rhinoplasty, is a surgical procedure that is performed to correct any issues or dissatisfaction with the results of previous rhinoplasty surgery.
 This can include problems such as an asymmetrical or crooked nose, difficulty breathing, or overall dissatisfaction with your nose's appearance.
 Revision rhinoplasty can be more complex and challenging than primary rhinoplasty, as the surgeon must work with the existing nasal tissue and cartilage to correct the issues and achieve the desired results.
 Therefore, it is important to consult with Dr. Brobst if you are considering revision rhinoplasty.

 Brobst Facial Plastic Surgery and Aesthetics places a premium on each patient's unique experience, from when they contact our office to when they discover they have found their ideal aesthetic.